 Helianthus a.k.a.
 Sunflower

 Although there are ancient Greek myths about the sun god Apollo that speak of a sunflower - probably the reason why the botanical name was chosen in Greek - this flower is actually native to North America.
+The sunflower has different meanings, and reminds us to embrace joy, seek out light, and stand tall in the face of adversity.
 The sunflower was a common crop among Native American tribes throughout North America that used it for food and medicine.

 The helianthus is believed to have been first cultivated by the Mexican Indians as far back as 2,600 BC, and only arrived in Europe in the middle of the 16th century - long after the ancient Greeks and their sun god Apollo.